 ASC facilities include both the necessary physical facilities and the operational support for reliable, cross-lab production computing and storage environments.
 Also included is the suite of user services needed for effective use of ASC tri-lab computing resources.
 The scope of facility operations at LLNL includes planning, integration and deployment, continuing product support, software license and maintenance fees, procurement of operational equipment and media, quality and reliability activities, and collaborations.
 Facility support covers physical space, power and other utility infrastructure, and local area network (LAN)/wide area network (WAN) networking for local and remote access, as well as requisite system administration, cyber-security, and operations services for ongoing support and addressing system issues.

-Sited at Lawrence Livermore National Laboratory (LLNL), a new, dual-level modular facility—Building 654—was dedicated in June 2016, and now houses platforms acquired as part of the commodity technology systems (CTS-1) procurement announced in October 2015.
-The approximately $10M-building consists of a 6,000-square foot machine floor flanked by support space.
-The main computer structure is flexible in design to allow for possible expansion and to accommodate future computer technology advances in high performance computing (HPC).
-In fiscal year 2018, LLNL intends to add to B654 a powerful but smaller companion platform modeled off of the "Sierra" advanced technology system.
+Sited at Lawrence Livermore National Laboratory (LLNL), the dual-level modular Building 654 houses platforms acquired as part of the commodity technology systems (CTS-1) procurement.
+Constructed with economy and adaptability in mind, the building consists of a 6,000-square-foot machine floor flanked by support space.
+The design of the main computer structure is flexible to allow for possible expansion and to accommodate future computer technology advances in high performance computing (HPC).

 B654 provides unclassified HPC system space suitable for supporting the National Nuclear Security Administration's (NNSA's) Advanced Simulation and Computing (ASC) Program, other related national security missions, and collaborations with academia.
 ASC is the simulation effort for NNSA's stockpile stewardship program to ensure the safety, security and effectiveness of the nation's nuclear deterrent without additional underground testing.